ReeveVanneman/occupations/README.md

 The program keeps a separate count of plurals (since they are often more culturally meaningful).
 Currently, jobs.py uses a routine from the python package inflect to singularize plural nouns.
 But inflect will alter many singular nouns (e.g., boss, waitress) and thus not match correctly to jobs.json.
-The current work around (nosingular.txt) identifies ~200  words that should not be singularized by jobs.py.
+The current work around (nosingularize.txt) identifies ~200  words that should not be singularized by jobs.py.

 - prefix+files.txt (e.g., NYTfiles.txt)
 = a file of filenames of text files to be read and coded.